top of page

 Source: IRS Notice 2004-50 — no time limit on reimbursement; IRS Publication 969 — irs.gov/publications/p969; Truemed — truemed.com

-The Smart Strategy Most People Miss
+The Smart Investment Strategy Most People Miss

 You do not have to use your HSA at the moment of purchase.